-The unfortunate reality when it comes to Mosaic Viruses is that there isn’t a cure.
-If you notice that your tomato, or houseplant have this infection, the best course of action is to safely remove and destroy them.
-For those looking to plant tomatoes, choose a location that does not have root debris as this type of virus thrives in root systems.
-To reduce the spread of infection, thoroughly wash your hands in between gardening as well as all tools used in the process.
+The unfortunate reality regarding Mosaic Viruses is that there isn’t a cure.
+If you notice that your tomato or houseplant has this infection, the best action is to remove and destroy them safely.
+For those looking to plant tomatoes, choose a location that does not have root debris, as this type of virus thrives in root systems.
+To reduce the spread of infection, thoroughly wash your hands between gardening and all tools used in the process.
 It is always best to stem on the side of caution.

 How do I get rid of Mosaic Virus?

-The only way to get rid of the Mosaic Virus is to destroy the plants that are infected.
-Taking preventative measures before plants contract the virus is the only way of making sure that it won’t exist in the first place.
+The only way to eliminate the Mosaic Virus is to destroy the infected plants.
+Taking preventative measures before plants contract the virus is the only way to ensure it won’t exist in the first place.

 Which organelle is affected by Mosaic Viruses?

-Looking at the molecular level, we can tell that plants can absorb light through their chloroplasts.
-These transfer the light through a process known as photosynthesis and converts it into energy.
+At the molecular level, we can tell plants can absorb light through their chloroplasts.
+These transfer the light through a process known as photosynthesis and convert it into energy.
 The Mosaic Virus attacks this organelle, making it difficult for the plant to intake any sunlight.
 As a result, you may find that your plant does not develop as quickly.